 This is an activity you can likely do with supplies lying around your house, so please don't be deterred if you aren't a "crafty" person or if you're worried you're running out of time.

-Thanksgiving is all about giving thanks and finding gratitude, but after a loved one has died, it can be pretty difficult to find anything to be grateful for in the here-and-now.
-And that’s…okay.
-You don’t have to be grateful for the present if you don’t want to.
+Thanksgiving is all about giving thanks and finding gratitude, but after a loved one has died, it can be pretty challenging to find anything to be grateful for in the here-and-now.
+And that's...okay.
+You don't have to be thankful for the present if you don't want to.

-Instead, this activity focuses on expressing gratitude for the past you shared with your loved one, for the things they taught you, the ways they continue to live on in this world, and so on.
-By sharing these gratitudes, family and friends have an opportunity to connect, share, honor, and remember in a way that is a little bit happy and a little bit sad (there’s space for all emotion at the Thanksgiving table).
+Instead of focusing on the present, this activity is about expressing gratitude for the past you shared with your loved one.
+By sharing these gratitudes, family and friends have an opportunity to connect, share, honor, and remember in a way that is a little bit happy and a little bit sad (there's space for all emotion at the Thanksgiving table).